ppy/osu-wiki/news/2026/2026-06-27-new-featured-artist-endofsystem.md

 ### endofsystem - _0XB4D60DE

-An experiment by both musician and mapper, [this variable-velocity 4K osu!mania map](https://osu.ppy.sh/beatmapsets/2283879) by ::maris\1a::{ user=28581372 } embodies the progressive nature of everything **endofsystem** stands for.
+An experiment by both musician and mapper, [this variable-velocity 4K osu!mania map](https://osu.ppy.sh/beatmapsets/2283879) by ::maris_a::{ user=28581372 } embodies the progressive nature of everything **endofsystem** stands for.
 Witness the map for yourself (in both readable and not-so-readable forms):

 <div align="center" class="osu-md__paragraph">
     <video width="95%" controls>